d22samma/mobileapp-programming-webview/README.md

 Create a WebView element in the layout file `content_main.xml` by replacing the existing `TextView` Give the WebView an ID.
 Hint: `android:id="@+id/my_webview"`

-For a passing grade (G) need to (in order):
+Private Member
+Add class in main_activity called Webview.
+Search id on screen named my_Webview.
 Create a private member variable called `myWebView` of the type `WebView` and instantiate it in `onCreate()`.
 Hint: `findViewById()`
+Locate the WebView element created in step 1 using the WebView ID

+Created WebviewClient with Enabled Javascript
-Locate the WebView element created in step 1 using the WebView ID Create a new WebViewClient to attach to the WebView Enable Javascript execution in your WebViewClient.
-Hint: `getSettings()` and `setJavaScriptEnabled()` Add a html page as an asset.
+Create a new WebViewClient to attach to the WebView Enable Javascript execution in your WebViewClient.
+Hint: `getSettings()` and `setJavaScriptEnabled()

+For a passing grade (G) need to (in order):

+`
+Add a html page as an asset.
 Implement `showExternalWebPage()` and `showInternalWebPage()`.
 Hint: `loadUrl()`.
 Call `showExternalWebPage()` and `showInternalWebPage()` when menu dropdown is clicked.
 Hint: `onOptionsItemSelected()`.